GrandMoff100/HomeAssistantAPI/docs/development.rst

 Merging Your Contributions
 *****************************

-Once you have tested your changes and commited them to your fork you can merge them back into the :resource:`original repository <repo>`.
+Once you have tested your changes and committed them to your fork you can merge them back into the :resource:`original repository <repo>`.
 Head over to the :resource:`Pull Request Page <new_pr>` and select your fork to merge into the `GrandMoff100/dev` branch.
 Then you can hit "Create Pull Request" and we'll review it as soon as possible.
 In order to be merged though, your code needs to follow our :ref:`Styling Guidelines <styling>`.